A temporary agency employee injured on the job has two possible claims:

 The place of employment where the temporary employee was sent to work is a third party.
 If the injury was caused by negligence of that third party, then you can sue that company.
 You will still have an L&I claim and you also have a third party claim.
-Get details at Third Party Claims.
+Get details and see the rules at Third Party Claims.

 This is a very important form.
-Get information about this so you make smart choices when completeing the third party election form.
+Get information about this so you make smart choices.
+How to complete the third party election form.

-Because these two claims overlap they are complicated.
-It is important to learn about both third party claims and L&I benefits.
-Get good information and make smart decisions about both of your claims.
+These two claims overlap and they are complicated.
+It is important to know about both third party claims and L&I benefits.
+Get good information and make smart decisions.
 Check out the links below.
 Call us to talk about your rights 206-343-1988

 Call for information or a free strategy session – 206-343-1988